-I am running as a Democrat in the 2020 NH General Election.
+I am running as a Democrat in the NH Primary & General Election.
 That does not mean I will vote with every democrat-party legislative agenda or against every republican-party agenda.
 I find the identity politics of the far wings to be a blight on these institutions of government.
-Political parties are a function that unite us under differing ideals, but the government that those parties manage isn't about division and hate-mongering.
+Political parties are a function that unites us under differing ideals, but the government that those parties manage isn't about division and hate-mongering.

 It is our societal obligation to come together and compromise on our differences while recognizing our similarities and using them as a foundation to build the society we want our children to live in.
 I will always endeavor to understand the will of my constituents and act in accordance with their wishes, on behalf of all constituents.

 Thomas Jefferson once wrote: "The flames kindled on the 4th of July, 1776, have spread across too much of the globe to be extinguished by the feeble engines of despotism; on the contrary, they will consume the engines and all who work them."